couchbaselabs/Robo.Mvvm/README.md

 #### BaseCollectionViewModel

-Inherit from `BaseCollectionViewModel` for ViewModels you want to bind to a `BaseTabbedDetailPage`.
+Inherit from the abstract class `BaseCollectionViewModel` for ViewModels you want to bind to a `BaseTabbedDetailPage`.

 ```csharp
 public class CollectionViewModel : BaseCollectionViewModel